gamaliel-ai/gamaliel-prompts/partners/README.md

 # Partner Subdomains

+> **⚠️ Note: Early Development Stage**
+>
+> Partner subdomains are currently in early development.
+We expect changes to the partner system as we refine our approach.
+We will begin actively onboarding new partners once the system matures and stabilizes.

 This directory contains partner configuration files that enable organizations to create their own branded subdomain of Gamaliel.
 Partners can provide their audience with a customized Bible study experience while maintaining the core theological integrity and transparency of the Gamaliel system.

 ## What is a Partner Subdomain?

 A partner subdomain is a customized version of Gamaliel that:

 - **Bears your organization's branding** (logo, messaging)
 - **Targets your specific audience** (custom instructions and example questions)
 - **Maintains full transparency** (all prompts and guardrails remain open source)